FireStarW/sweetHud/README.txt

 V09_5 (April 3 2015) - Actual Release Coming!!
 The loadout preview control text has been cleaned up.
 Modified spectator label in scoreboard.
 Fixed Mvm scoreboard.

-V09_6 (April 15 2015) - Modified Killstreak counter, Tweaked fonts in scoreboard and winpanels
+V09_6 (April 15 2015) - Modified Killstreak counter, Tweaked fonts in scoreboard

-V09_7 (April 21 2015) - Modified chat position, modified server intro stuff to include "click anywhere to continue"
+V09_7 (April 21 2015) - Modified chat position, modified server intro stuff to include "click anywhere to continue", Tweaked fonts in winpanels

+V09_75 () - more modifications to server intro stuff, optimized menu buttons, changed the control point progress meter and added a new override for it